matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

 1. The client calls `zkSyncBatchCheckout`.
 2. When the tab is open, the zkSync page will send the `ZKSYNC_OPENED` message.
-If it fails to do within `OPENING_TIMOUT` ms, the checkout Promise resolves with `OPENING_TIMEOUT_ERROR`.
+If it fails to do within `OPENING_TIMEOUT` ms, the checkout Promise resolves with `OPENING_TIMEOUT_ERROR`.
 After receiving the `ZKSYNC_OPEN` message, the client's page will send a `START_SESSION` message to the zkSync page.
 The message contains:
    - Array of the transactions, specified by the user.
    - Token to pay the fee with.
    - The origin of the opener.
 Must be equal to the origin of the opener (zkSync checks it on its side).
    - The checkout id — a feature that enables multiple checkouts at the same time.
 3. If at least in one transaction the `from` field differs from the user's one, the zkSync page will tell the user about it and will offer him to log in with the other account.